LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

     (RKD_Python) $>python <application>.py
     ```

-**Note**: The Python examples also compatible with the Python [venv](https://docs.python.org/3/library/venv.html).
+**Note**: The Python examples also compatible with the Python [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ### <a id="python_example_run"></a>How to run the Python Notebook examples

-1. Open Anaconda Prompt and go to the project's Python folder
+1. Open Command Prompt and go to the project's Python folder
-2. Run the following command in the Anaconda Prompt application to create a Conda environment named *RKD_Python_Notebook* for the project.
+2. Run the following command in the Command Prompt application to create a Python virtual environment named *RKD_Python_Notebook* for the project.
     ```bash
-    (base) $>conda create --name RKD_Python_Notebook python=3.9
+    $>python -m venv RKD_Python_Notebook
     ```
-3. Once the environment is created, activate a Conda environment named ```RKD_Python_Notebook``` with this command in Anaconda Prompt.
+3. Once the environment is created, activate an environment named ```RKD_Python_Notebook``` with this command in Command Prompt.
     ```bash
-    (base) $>conda activate RKD_Python_Notebook
+	#Windows
+    $>RKD_Python_Notebook\Scripts\activate

+	#Linux
+	$>source RKD_Python_Notebook/bin/activate
     ```
 4. Run the following command to the dependencies in the *RKD_Python_Notebook* environment with a **requirements-notebook.txt** file.
     ```bash